26 fun things to do while stuck indoors

 Get a start on the spring cleaning — home activities Coronavirus lockdown

-Grab that tin of paint in the garage or storage cupboard, and breathe new life into your home.
+Grab that tin of paint from the garage or storage cupboard, and breathe new life into your home.

 12. Learn a language